mwq/secure-bucket/README.md

 Sets up a bucket on s3 and an IAM user which only has accesss to the given bucket.
 The command is idempotent and can be run multiple times.
-It creates bucket and user if they do not exist.
+It creates a bucket and an user if they do not exist.
 It overwrites the policy if it already exist.

 ## Setup
-You need a AWS credential file or AWS credentials in your ENV, with permission to create new users, buckets and policies.
+You need an AWS credential file or AWS credentials in your ENV, with permission to create new users, buckets and policies.
 See: http://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html

 ## Usage